SiteGuard365/SG365-GET-CID/readme.txt

 4. Admin logs with inline CID generation button.

 == Changelog ==
+= 1.3.0 =
+* Added an SG365 CID dashboard, refined settings (masked API key, Get CID page link, order detail summary toggle) and a license screen that validates Premium or Business keys.
+* Added variation-level CID toggles, automatic allowance recalculation, and improved thank you / order detail messaging.
+* Introduced Business token creation + management, including the ability for customers to enter a token instead of an order number on the front-end form and to see remaining token allowances.
+* Enhanced logs (20 entries per page, full IID view, bulk delete older than 1/3/6 months) plus five new math captcha prompts.

 = 1.2.0 =
 * Added `[sg365_cid_limits]` shortcode so customers can review their CID allowance and last issued CID per order.
 * New logger helpers power accurate allowance totals (allocated vs. remaining).